njmittet/kafka-workshop/README.md

 2. `java-kafka-consumer`: A Java Spring Boot application that uses the [Kafka Java Client](https://docs.confluent.io/clients-kafka-java/current/overview.html) to receive messages.
 3. `kotlin-spring-kafka-consumer`: A Kotlin Spring Boot application that uses [Spring Kafka](https://spring.io/projects/spring-kafka) to demonstrate how to customize the Kafka consumer configuration.
 4. `kotlin-spring-kafka-producer`: A Kotlin Spring Boot application that uses [Spring Kafka](https://spring.io/projects/spring-kafka) to demonstrate how to customize the Kafka producer configuration.
 The application provides a REST API for sending messages.
+5. `dotnet-kafka-consumer`: A .NetCore application that uses [Confluent Kafka](https://docs.confluent.io/clients-confluent-kafka-dotnet/current/overview.html) to demonstrate how to customize the Kafka consumer configuration.
+6. `dotnet-kafka-producer`: A .NetCore application that uses [Confluent Kafka](https://docs.confluent.io/clients-confluent-kafka-dotnet/current/overview.html) to demonstrate how to customize the Kafka producer configuration.
+The application provides a REST API for sending messages.

 See the [Spring Boot Kafka Getting Started Guide](https://docs.spring.io/spring-kafka/docs/current/reference/html/#getting-started) for an extremely minimal example.